 Our involvement in thematic or macro-driven situations has been rare in the past, simply because compelling pitches are hard to identify and parameterize, but when we do have conviction, we tend to bet in size.
 This analysis tends to involve more of a top-down assessment of first and second-order effects of major developments and anticipated investor reaction within a specific asset, asset class, or a region/thematic index.

-Most of our work is focussed on picking what we believe to be mispriced stocks.
-Deeper work within the research process for a potential long typically looks something like this:
+Most of our work is focused on picking what we believe to be mispriced stocks.
+Deeper work within the research process for potential longs/shorts typically involves a comprehensive assessment of the business and why it may (or may not) be an attractive bet at a particular point in time.

 Join our mailing list